 Yes, it would be so much easier if you and your parenting partner were on the same page but that's just not realistic for all families.

-You each grew up in different households and are now in one household with strong-willed teen who exhausts you.
+You each grew up in different households and are now in one household with a strong-willed teen or young adult and that can be exhausting.
 Waiting for your parenting partner to join you for coaching is costing you the time and energy that you could be spending together (without the kids).
 Although I welcome both parents to participate in sessions, it is not a requirement.

 I'm Not Ready To Hire Someone...Maybe I'll Wait To See If Things Get Better

 Look, I've gotta be blunt here.
-Putting off dealing with the worries you have about your teen isn't going to make things get better.
+Putting off dealing with the worries you have about your teen or young adult's future isn't going to make things get better.

-In fact, you probably know that by not addressing things now, your relationship with your teen will probably get worse but it doesn't have to be this way.
+In fact, you probably know that by not addressing things now, your relationship with your child will probably get worse but it doesn't have to be this way.

 I will be with you supporting your family in every step of parenting and that is something that not a lot of other coaches do.
-You're actually going to save yourself so much time and energy using my strategies that you will have time to enjoy relaxing, going on date nights, and having fun with your family.
+You're actually going to save yourself so much time and energy using my strategies that you will have time to enjoy relaxing, going away for weekends, and having fun with your family.